Help Today’s Child Become Tomorrow’s Educated Leader With a 529 College Savings Plan

 Education is the most powerful weapon which YOU can use to change the world. –Nelson Mandela

 Funding a higher education.
 Are you ready?
-Talk to your Western & Southern Life Representative for options available to you.
+Talk to your Western & Southern Life Representative to see if a 529 plan or the death benefit and cash value accumulation potential of a life insurance policy may help you with your college planning needs.

 Take the Next Step Toward Investing in Your Future